jaysonb485/WebAwesome/README.md

+﻿I'm a hobbyist developer.
+This is an open source project to provide Blazor components for the WebAwesome UI framework.
+Feedback and contributions are welcome!
+# Vengage.WebAwesome

-﻿Currently supports WebAwesome 3.0.0-beta 6.
+Currently supports WebAwesome 3.0.0-beta 6.

 # Installation
 Add as a project dependency, or build from source.